Triacylglycerols (TAGs) are a type of fat for the most found in fat tissue, but

 - Product Type:

-- Liquid Chromatography, Liquid Chromatography Mass Spectrometry
+- High Performance Liquid Chromatography (HPLC & UHPLC), Liquid Chromatography Mass Spectrometry (LC-MS)

 - File Name: